sematext/docs/docs/logs/logsene-api-reference.md

 ### Saved Queries API (Coming soon\!)

-Logsene Saved Queries HTTP API lets you:
+Logs Management App Saved Queries HTTP API lets you:

   - list all saved queries defined for some app
   - delete individual saved queries
   - create new saved query

-When using Logsene Saved Queries API, you will need to use API key which belongs to OWNER of the app to which saved queries are related.
+When using our Saved Queries API, you will need to use API key which belongs to OWNER of the app to which saved queries are related.
 If you are managing saved queries for your apps, then just use your API key.
 If you are managing saved queries for apps that belong to some other